joffb/rgbds_sdcc_example/README.md

 ROMX 2
     "_TEST_C"
 ```
-The name of the `_DATA` section is not changed when using this pragma.
+NB: The name of the `_DATA` section is not changed when using this pragma.